davidtirel95/becode-training-21-22/README.md

 ⭐ 🌟 ⭐ 🌟 ⭐

-* #### Creative corporate anarchist
+* #### Obsolete stardust
-While working in IT I aim to free people from global patriarchy, financial pigs and worldwide oppressive mindsets.
-By exploring, creating and sharing  new and diverse possibilites of living either socially, financially, or creatively.
-A lot has been done and needs to be re-thought, re-newed and re-owned.
+While sailing in between galaxies working in IT I aim to free people from worldwide oppressive patriarchy and financial pigs.
+By creating and sharing new and diverse possibilites of living either socially, financially, or creatively.
+A lot has been done and needs to be re-thought, re-owned and re-newed.

 ## SKILLS 👑

 * opening doors with my toes 🦶
-* intense music digger 💿
+* eclectic music digger 💿
 * dad jokes & bad word play 🥇

 ## 💜 💜 💜 💜
 1. Halloween 👻
-2. Eurodance 🍭
+2. Creativity 🍭
 3. Sarcasm 🖤

 ## OBJECTIVES ⚽
-Grow confidence and fluidity in writing code to be able to become a freelance developper and work with any company or project.
+Work as a freelance developer with companies and individuals on interesting/challenging quality projects.

 ## FEARS 😨
 **MANY**